PranavSriram18/genai_foundations/docs/series/moe.md

 | <span class="term">Mixtral 8x22B</span> | 2024 | 8 | 2 | 4.0 | **141B** | **~39B** |
 | <span class="term">Llama 3.1 405B</span> | 2024 | 1 | 1 | 1.0 | **405B** | **405B** |

-K2 and DV3 push sparsity further than their contemporaries, with one notable exception - Google's
+K2 and DV3 push sparsity further than their contemporaries, with one notable exception: Google's
 <span class="term">Switch Transformer</span> is an outlier along every dimension in this table, and
 was in many
 ways ahead of its time.
 My sense is that the representational weaknesses of the $k=1$ design tend to